Pinus muricata

 Occasionally is a hydrophyte but usually occurs in uplands (non-wetlands).

 Medium sized tree up to 25 m high with straight trunk, and spreading or slightly drooping branches.
-The very thick purplish brown bark is deeply fissured into scaly plates.
-Needles are held in pairs, and are up to 15 cm long arranged in untidy whorls.
+Bark very thick, purplish-brown, deeply fissured into scaly plates.
+Needles held in pairs, up to 15 cm long arranged in untidy whorls.
 Two strains in NZ can be identified from needle colour: the ”blue” strain, with grey-green to blue-green needles: the ”green” strain with yellow-green needles.
 Male and female cones arise in separate clusters on young shoots.
-The mature female cones are up to 8 cm long, covered in many stout, sharp spines, and are arranged in whorls around the branches.
+Mature female cones up to 8 cm long, covered in many stout, sharp spines, and are arranged in whorls around the branches.

 Similar taxa